 LIHUE, Hawaii — The Air Force wants to resume its weapons testing program at the Pacific Missile Range Facility on Kauai, but some are concerned about the potential impacts on marine animals.

 The Air Force in December filed a request seeking authorization for the testing from the National Marine Fisheries Service.
-A public comment period on the request ends Monday,
+A public comment period on the request ends Monday, The Garden Island reported.

 The five-year testing of mainly bombers and fighter aircraft would start in September.
 It would involve the detonation of a variety of missiles and other weapons about 50 miles offshore of Kauai.